hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 HTTP/1.1 200 OK; HAPI 1201 OK - no data for time range
 ```

-is preferred if the server can detect in time that there is no data and is able to modify the HTTP status message.
-This allows clients to verify that the empty body was intended without having to make a second request that included the header which contains a HAPI status object.
+is preferred if the server can detect that there is no data in time and can modify the HTTP status message.
+This allows clients to verify that the empty body was intended without making a second request that includes the header containing a HAPI status object.

 #### 3.7.6.4 Time Range With All Fill Values